Addepar/ember-charts/CONTRIBUTING.md

   * Unit tests: `ember-charts/tests/unit`
   * The demo application you get with `ember serve`: `ember-charts/tests/dummy`
   * Acceptance tests for the demo app: `ember-charts/tests/acceptance`
-- The `ember-charts/dist` folder contains the compiled globals-based version of the code in `ember-charts/addon`.
-It should not be directly modified but instead generated using `grunt dist`.

 ## Pull requests